Bank of England note issues: Current banknotes

+On 2 July 2025, The Bank of England launched a month-long consultation, with the possibility to replace historical figures with new features for the next design of Series H banknotes.
+The reported ideas include British birds, bridges, food, nature, innovation, and key events in history.

+The table below shows the notes currently in circulation.
+Two issue dates are given for each note: the first is for the Elizabeth II issue; the second date is for the Charles III issue.

-Withdrawn notes
+Withdrawn banknotes

+Although Scotland, Northern Ireland and Channel Islands have £100 notes, the Bank of England has not issued them since 1945.

 History

-The Bank of England has not always had a monopoly of note issue in England and Wales.
+The Bank of England now has a monopoly of note issue in England and Wales, but this has not always been the case.
 Until the middle of the 19th century, private banks in Great Britain and Ireland were free to issue their own banknotes, and notes issued by provincial banking companies were commonly in circulation.
-Over the years, various Acts of Parliament were introduced by the Parliament of the United Kingdom to increase confidence in banknotes in circulation by limiting the rights of banks to issue notes.
-Eventually the Bank of England gained a monopoly of note issue in England and Wales.
+Over the years, various acts of Parliament were introduced in the United Kingdom to increase confidence in banknotes in circulation by limiting the rights of banks to issue notes.

 Provincial banknote issues

-Attempts to restrict banknote issue by banks other than the Bank of England began in 1708 and 1709, when Acts of Parliament were passed which prohibited banking companies of more than six partners or shareholders.
+Attempts to restrict banknote issue by banks other than the Bank of England began in 1708 and 1709, when acts of Parliament were passed which prohibited banking companies of more than six partners or shareholders.
 Notes under 1 guinea and 5 guineas were prohibited in the 1770s and thereafter almost all the provincial banks were established by the more substantial merchants, landed gentry etc. of a town and district.

 Gold shortages

 Gold shortages in the 18th century, caused by the Seven Years' War and war with Revolutionary France, began to affect the supply of gold bullion reserves, giving rise to the "Restriction period".
-The Bank was unable to pay out gold for its notes, and so under the Bank Restriction Act 1797 began to issue lower denomination £1 and £2 notes in place of gold guineas, that were hoarded as so often was the case in time of war.
+The Bank of England was unable to pay out gold for its notes, and so under the Bank Restriction Act 1797 began to issue lower denomination £1 and £2 notes in place of gold guineas, that were hoarded as so often was the case in time of war.
 Confidence in the value of banknotes was rarely affected, except during 1809–11 and 1814–15 under the extreme conditions of war.